Ifraibrahim770/goal-tracker-5000/README.md

 # goal_tracker_5000

-A new Flutter project.
+Simple Flutter App for Tracking Short Term Goals

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is open source, feel free to contribute!

-A few resources to get you started if this is your first Flutter project:
+For individuals who are new to flutter, the following links may help

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)